 Currently UK Government Guidance does not allow for non-elite competitive basketball to occur outside the 'Rule of Six'.
 The government definition of 'elite' basketball allows the following leagues to be able to play competitive 5 v 5 basketball: BBL, WBBL, NBL Division 1 and WNBL Division 1, EABL and WEABL leagues.
 Junior basketball (U18 and below) is allowed to take place.
-However any player of the age of 18 (even if eligible to play in an U18 team) is not able to play as they would be classed as an adult.
 Basketball within the educational setting (PE classes, school/college/university fixtures) is allowed.
-Should any guidance change, in particular the rule for players being of 18 years and over, we will communicate this as soon as possible.
+Should any guidance change we will communicate this as soon as possible.